How to Start Affiliate Marketing: A Beginner's Realistic Plan

 The problem wasn’t the work ethic.
 The problem was that nobody told me to do the math first.
 Every guide I read said “pick a niche you’re passionate about,” which sounds great until you realize your passion niche pays $0.80 per conversion and needs 12,000 monthly visitors to cover a phone bill.

 Here’s what this guide does differently.
-Instead of giving you the same six steps every other article recycles, I’m going to show you the Revenue Math framework I wish someone had handed me on day one, explain why the affiliate playbook genuinely changed after Google’s December 2025 update, and walk you through building your first affiliate site the way that actually works right now.
+Instead of giving you the same six steps every other article recycles, I’m going to show you the Revenue Math framework I wish someone had handed me on day one, explain why the affiliate playbook genuinely changed after Google’s back-to-back core updates, and walk you through building your first affiliate site the way that actually works right now.
 Not in 2022.
 Now.

 What Is Affiliate Marketing, and Why Does the Realistic Version Look Different Than the Hype?